jedie/pysmartmeter/README.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-Test if you Hitchi Smartmeter with CP2102 USB to UART Bridge Controller works, e.g.:
+Test if you Hichi Smartmeter with CP2102 USB to UART Bridge Controller works, e.g.:
 ```bash
 ~/pysmartmeter$ ./cli.sh dump
 ```